hnvt1989/react-wishlist/README.md

  BUG:
  - after EDIT the list renders but with errors on console (something weird with list prop 'key')
- - [DONE] DELETE is NOT working since mongodb is looking for full object match (and client only passes in ID)
  - Delete invalid Wish object throwing error in the rest api server